PrestaShop/open-source/content/maintainers-guide/qa/issues-management.md

 Hello,

 This module has been archived, it’s no longer maintained but you still can fork it if you need it for your shop.

-Also let us know if you are voluntary to maintain this module.
+Also let us know if you are willing to maintain this module.

 Thanks in advance!
 ```